How to consider code style and write cleaner software code?

 “Programs must be written for people to read, and only incidentally for machines to execute.” – Harold Abelson

-It’s a well known fact that software engineers spend way more time reading code than writing it (Robert C. Martin says 10 to 1).
-Therefore, investing time in writing readable code should be a prime concern for every developer as to spare their fellow engineers (and indeed themselves) from spending even more time deciphering encoded thoughts.
+It’s a well-known fact that software engineers spend way more time reading code than writing it (Robert C. Martin says 10 to 1).
+Therefore, investing time in writing readable code should be a prime concern for every developer to spare their fellow engineers (and indeed themselves) from spending even more time deciphering encoded thoughts.

 Below is a non-judgemental listing of code style notions that form the basis of all code style guides.